TimelikeClosure/.github/docs/ISSUE_TEMPLATE/bug_report.md

 #### **Opening Pull Requests**
 After an attempted fix has been pushed to GitHub, open a pull request using the following URL template (filling in the compare branch name):
 ```
-https://github.com/Learning-Fuze/<REPO>/compare/dev...<COMPARE BRANCH>?assignees=<REPO MAINTAINERS>&&expand=1&&template=bug_fix.md&&labels=Bug+Needs%20More%20Info&&title=[BUG]%20Insert%20Fix%20Title%20Here
+https://github.com/TimelikeClosure/<REPO>/compare/dev...<COMPARE BRANCH>?assignees=TimelikeClosure&&expand=1&&template=bug_fix.md&&labels=bug+needs-more-info&&title=[BUG]%20Insert%20Fix%20Title%20Here
 ```

 #### **After Merging Pull Requests**
 After a pull request referencing this issue has been merged, update the implementation sections above with any new information.

-> _After all debugging has been completed and integrated into the main development branch, add the `Ready for Testing` label, remove the `Ready for Implementation` label, and assign issue to tester for verification._
+> _After all debugging has been completed and integrated into the main development branch, add the `ready-to-test` label, remove the `ready-to-implement` label, and assign issue to tester for verification._

 ---